kenhuangus/ANS/README.md

-# AgentVerse Directory - A Demo of Agent Name Service (ANS)
+# Agent Name Service (ANS) Directory - A Demo Implementation

 This project is a prototype implementation demonstrating the core concepts of the Agent Name Service (ANS) as described in the research paper: